-Heidi Monnin began her career in the animal care field with Raytown-Gregory Animal Health Center in August of 1999 and then after a brief break she returned in September of 2008 to be one of our receptionists.
+Cecelia Crump began her career in the animal care field with Raytown-Gregory Animal Health Center in March of 2019.

 Registered Veterinary Technician Sheryl Pindar-Terrell graduated from Maple Woods Veterinary Technology Program and began working for Raytown-Gregory Animal Health Center in August 2012.